mulac/chess-vision/README.md

 Limitations:

  - **Output is only concerned with the board state** (not position of pieces in world space)
- - **Only one chess board is used in training** (other boards can be used but model will need to be retrained)
+ - **Camera is assumed to be mounted directly above the chess board** (small perspective shift is accounted for, but extreme angles with occlusion will be a problem)
- - **Camera is assumed to be mounted directly above the chess board**(small perspective shift is accounted for, but extreme angles where occlusion will be a problem is not)
+ - **Only one chess board is used in pre-trained model** (other boards can be used but model will need to be retrained)

 [guild](https://guild.ai/) was used in this project for experiment tracking.
 Highly recommend you go check it out if you haven't already.